huyha63/result-count-pubmed-queries/README.md

 **What to do before starting**

-1) a shebang is used to run the file.
-If you prefer not to use the shebang, please delete lines 1 and 2.
-Otherwise, change the filepath of the .py file to run the shebang
+1) Input the chEMBL-IDs to be queried into the sample_input_file.csv located in the input_data folder of the result-count-pubmed-queries directory
-2) specify the input data file path in line 79 as a string
+2) specify the disease of interest in line 81 as a string
-3) specify the output location folder in line 80 as a string
+3) specify the disease that will be used as a comparator to the disease of interest in line 82 as a string

-4) specify the disease of interest in line 81 as a string
+**How to run**

-5) specify the disease that will be used as a comparator to the disease of interest in line 82 as a string
+1) go to result-count-pubmed-queries directory and run in the terminal: python3 scraping_pubmed_script.py

 **Exact format of input data**